Statistical Modeling of Combinatorial Response Data: Method

+On the other hand, a major advantage of our proposed approach over the alternative is that the augmented likelihood does not involve $m^{-1}(\cdot)$, which may become intractable as the number of constraints increases.
+Although there are a plethora of algorithms for dealing with intractable normalizing constants, such as exchange algorithms \citep{murray2006mcmc, moller2006efficient,liang2016adaptive} and pseudo-marginal Metropolis-Hastings \citep{andrieu2009pseudo,lee2019unbiased}, our model without intractable normalizing constant enjoys algorithmic simplicity and good scalability to relatively high dimension.

-In general, we may not obtain a closed-form solution for the integer linear program.
-To make \eqref{eq:aug_lik} tractable, our next major task is to find out $T^{-1}(e)$, the appropriate set of input $\zeta_i$ for each possible outcome $e$.
-In the next two subsections, we first introduce a condition on $\mathcal P$, known as {\em integrality}, that leads to an equivalent solution between integer linear program and continuous linear program, then we develop a tractable way for finding $T^{-1}(e)$ when $\mathcal P$ is integral.
+Our next task is to find out $T^{-1}(e)$, the appropriate set of input $\zeta_i$ for each possible outcome $e$.
+In the next two subsections, we first introduce a condition on $\mathcal P$, known as {\em integrality}, that leads to an equivalent solution between integer linear program and continuous linear program, then we describe how to find $T^{-1}(e)$ when $\mathcal P$ is integral.